 20. Florida Panthers — Benoit Pouliot, F

 Pouliot was taken with the fourth overall pick in the 2005 NHL Draft, but never really lived up to the expectations that come with being that high of a pick.
-That being said, he’s been a really good player for the teams he’s been a part of, so he’d still be a first-round pick in the re-draft.
+That being said, he was a really good player for the teams he was a part of, so he’d still be a first-round pick in the re-draft.
 Plus, the Panthers could use a player who’d produce for them.

 Original Pick: LW Kenndal McArdle

 21. Toronto Maple Leafs — Matt Niskanen, D

 Toronto drafted, then traded Rask back in 2005.
 This time, they’ll actually keep the player they take.
 Matt Niskanen was a very productive offensive defenseman and would’ve helped a Maple Leafs blue line that always seems to have issues.

 Patric Hornqvist carved himself out a nice career in the NHL.
 I don’t see much changing, but he was a player worthy of being a first-round pick.

 23. New Jersey Devils — Jakub Kindl, D